HeRCLab/herc-file-formats/doc/tnx_format.md

 A TNX parameterization is a table where keys are node IDs (which **must** be valid node IDs occurring within the topology definition), and values are arbitrary JSON objects.
-The parameterization of a node is specific to it's operation.
+The parameterization of a node is specific to its operation.

 ## Snapshot Definition